HELEN CLARA HEMSLEY

 BEIGE is quite simply about the colour beige and incorporates an oasis of beige jewellery/body-related objects from a variety of jewellery makers and artists from all over the world.
 The exhibition was redesigned (due to Covid 19) to fit in the gallery window so it was accessible 24 hours a day.

-Supported by: The Danish Arts Foundation & Copenhagen Goldsmiths' Guild.
+Supported by: The Danish Arts Foundation and Copenhagen Goldsmiths' Guild.

 BEIGE is quite simply about the colour beige and incorporates an oasis of beige jewellery/body-related objects from a variety of jewellery makers and artists from all over the world.
 The exhibition was redesigned (due to Covid 19) to fit in the gallery window so it was accessible 24 hours a day.

-Supported by: The National Arts Foundation & Copenhagen Goldsmiths' Guild.
+Supported by: The National Arts Foundation and Copenhagen Goldsmiths' Guild.

 Exhibited: